SimonAertsBecode/Portfolio/README.md

 The portfolio has been deployed on the 16/04 so **Please note that:**

--  The responsive version is in developpement, so the website is not supported on smaller screens for now.
+-  The responsive version is in developpement, so the website is not supported on screens like 'ipad' for now.
--  The layout has still some issues that needs to be fixed.
 -  Custom domain name is not set yet.

 ---